Bhagavad Gita: Ethics, war and violence

 Mahatma Gandhi credited his commitment to ahimsa to the Gita.
 For Gandhi, the Gita is teaching that people should fight for justice and righteous values and that they should never meekly suffer injustice to avoid a war.
 According to the Indologist Ananya Vajpeyi, the Gita does not elaborate on the means or stages of war, nor on ahimsa, except for stating that "ahimsa is virtuous and characterizes an awakened, steadfast, ethical man."
 For Gandhi, states Vajpeyi, ahimsa is the "relationship between self and other" as he and his fellow Indians battled against colonial rule.
 Gandhian ahimsa is in fact "the essence of the entire Gita", according to Vajpeyi.
 The teachings of the Gita on ahimsa are ambiguous, states Arvind Sharma, and this is best exemplified by the fact that Nathuram Godse stated the Gita as his inspiration to do his dharma after he assassinated Mahatma Gandhi.
 Thomas Merton, the Trappist monk and author of books on Zen Buddhism, concurs with Gandhi and states that the Gita is not teaching violence nor propounding a "make war" ideology.
 Instead, it is teaching peace and discussing one's duty to examine what is right and then act with pure intentions, when one faces difficult and repugnant choices.

 Psychotherapeutic interpretation

-Prominent Indian psychiatrists referenced the Gita as a source for developing a culturally sensitive psychotherapeutic model.
+Balodhi and Keshavan referenced the Gita as a source for developing a culturally sensitive psychotherapeutic model.
 Krishna, has been compared to a cognitive therapist, in relation to Arjuna, who suffers from both physical and psychological symptoms of mental disturbance.
 Physically, Arjuna's mouth dries up, his limbs tremble, and his hairs stand on their ends.
 Psychologically, he faces anxiety, confusion, and negative self-evaluation.
 Krishna corrects Arjuna's cognitive state by introducing a new framework of action, which is removed from anticipation of the outcome.
 The concepts of jnana, karma, and bhakti can be taken as three steps for cognitive restructuring.
+Psychologists Dacher Keltner and Jonathan Haidt have argued that Arjuna's case is one of 'awe-inspired transformation', noting Arjuna's willingness to follow Krishna's command once he has experienced the emotion of awe.